Bunya Pine is a nut-bearing and ornamental conifer native to Australia, occurring naturally in subtropical forests on the continent's east coast.

 It is a large tree and, in native forests, may attain heights of up to 45 m (150 ft) with a straight, uniform trunk around 2 m (6.5 ft) in diameter.
 However, it is usually only 20 to 30 m (65 to 100 ft) tall on open sites and in cultivation.
 The bark is dark brown, scaling, and on mature trees ringed or banded.

 Branching starts low on the trunk and, in young trees, forms a pyramidal crown.
-With age, the branches droop, gradually altering the tree shape to columnar with a domed top.
+With age, the branches droop, gradually altering the tree's shape to a columnar form with a domed top.

 Leaves are up to 7 cm (3 in) long and lance-shaped on young trees, changing to triangular-shaped on older branches.
 They emerge lime green, become dark glossy green and are stiff, sharply pointed, and almost stalkless.
 They are arranged spirally along the branches and remain on the tree in all seasons.